SCIENCE & DATA

 RESEARCH-BASED METHODS at our core

-Environmental research and climate data are the backbone of everything we do at Klimato.
+At Klimato, environmental research and climate data are the backbone of everything we do.
 Our science-backed data and certified methodologies power our products and services, enabling consumers and businesses to make environmentally conscious decisions to reduce food-related emissions.

 Our global food system accounts for 1/3 of all worldwide greenhouse gas emissions, meaning our current eating habits have a bigger impact on the climate than all global transport combined.
 This calls for an urgent sustainable transformation of the food system.
 Luckily, something as simple as a climate-friendly diet can be the solution to all of this.
-But how do we know which food is climate-friendly then?
-Well, let us welcome Science to join us at the table.
+But how do we know which food is climate-friendly?
+Well, let us welcome science to join us at the table.

 So the relationship between climate change and what we put on our plate is that our current diets consist of too many food products with carbon footprints too high for the planet to cope with.
 To reduce the climate impact of food, we need to make a shift in our eating habits by cooking, serving, and eating meals made with food products that have lower carbon footprints.